Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

 It remains to describe the kernel of $\varphi$.
-Observe that $S_f$ is equivalent to $S_g$ if and only if there exists an $R$-linear map $u:X\to Y$ such that $f=g+u$.
-Besides, $S_f$ splits if and only if $f$ preserves the Hodge-Pink lattices.
+Observe that $S_f$ is equivalent to $S_g$ if and only if there exists a $\KI$-linear map $u:X\to Y$ such that $f=g+u$.
+Moreover, $S_f$ splits if and only if $f$ preserves the Hodge-Pink lattices.
 This proves that

 as desired. \end{proof}